-Below is a list of some of the laws that are particularly relevant for Mullvad.
+Below is a list of some of the laws that are particularly relevant for Mullvad VPN.
 We retain lawyers to help us monitor the legal landscape in Sweden and keep us up-to-date of any developments.

 General Data Protection Regulation (2016:679) (GDPR)

-Act (2008:717) on Signal Surveillance for Defense Intelligence Activities
+Act (2008:717) on Signal Surveillance for Defence Intelligence Activities

 This piece of legislation gives Sweden's National Defence Radio Establishment the authority to carry out surveillance on cross-border communications (for example phone calls and internet traffic).
 Other countries do so similarly.
 To protect electronic communications crossing the Swedish border, consumers can use a VPN service to protect their user activity.

-LEK is the Swedish law that implements the EU Directive (2002:58) on Privacy and Electronic Communications.
-LEK covers all electronic communications networks and electronic communications services.
+LEK is the Swedish law that implements the EU Directive (EU) 2018/1972 of the European Parliament and of the Council establishing the European Electronic Communications Code.
+The act applies to electronic communications networks and electronic communications services with associated facilities as well as services and other radio use.
 According to LEK’s definitions, LEK does not apply to us, since we as a VPN service provider are not regarded as an electronic communications network nor an electronic communications service (see more information below).